-The first buccaneers’ heaven
+The first Buccaneers’ heaven

 Tortuga is an island located in the Caribbean as the northwest part of Hispaniola.
-In the 17th century, it became the first big establishment of the buccaneers.
+In the 17th century, it became the first big establishment of the Buccaneers.
 Alongside Port Royal, the island was the strongest and safest buccaneers' port in the mid-17th century, a place from where they launched numerous attacks on Spanish colonies.

 The French and English colonists started setting up plantations and populated island in a short time.
-They were temporary expelled as a potential treat to Spaniards when Don Fabrique de Toledo attacked Tortuga in 1629.
+They were temporary expelled as a potential threat to Spaniards when Don Fabrique de Toledo attacked Tortuga in 1629.
 The encouraged army came back to Hispaniola, determined to root out every colonist, until not single one remain.
-However, Spanish did not predict that scattered colonists would organize and return to the island and defeat small remains of Spanish force.
+However, Spanish did not predict that scattered settlers would organize and return to the island and defeat small remains of Spanish force.

 From 1630, the island of Tortuga was divided into French and English colonies.
-It provided a good base for buccaneers' attacks, as well as some other activities like slave trades.
-Tortuga saw two more successful Spanish raids in 1635 and 1638, and both times the buccaneers managed to retain possessions back.
+It provided a good base for Buccaneers' attacks, as well as some other activities like slave trades.
+Tortuga saw two more successful Spanish raids in 1635 and 1638, and both times the Buccaneers managed to retain possessions back.